grafana/grafana/docs/sources/developers/plugins/cross-plugin-linking.md

 ## Available placements within plugins

 A placement is a location in another plugins UI where your plugin can insert links or commands.
-All placements within plugins must start with `plugins/<plugin-id>`.
+All placement names within plugins must start with `plugins/<plugin-id>`.

 ## How to create a placement within a plugin